 These are partnerships between local authorities and businesses.
 They decide what the priorities should be for investment in roads, buildings and facilities in the area.
 The West of England LEP includes the four local councils (i.e. Bristol City Council, North Somerset Council, South Gloucestershire Council and Bath & North East Somerset).
 This has replaced the West of England Partnership, formed from these same councils.

 West of England Combined Authority

 The West of England Combined Authority (WECA) was established in February 2017.
 It’s made up of three local authorities: Bristol, Bath & North East Somerset, and South Gloucestershire.
 North Somerset Council voted against the WECA.
 The WECA makes decisions for the region about transport, housing, adult education and skills.

 The WECA is chaired by a West of England Mayor, Tim Bowles, who was elected by the public on 4th May 2017.
 The West of England Mayor will be given powers over spending, previously held by central government, on the region’s transport, housing, adult education and skills.

 South West Councils

-The statutory responsibilities of the South West Regional Assembly have now been transferred to the Strategic Leaders Board, part of South West Councils.
+The statutory responsibilities of the former South West Regional Assembly have now been transferred to the Strategic Leaders Board, part of South West Councils.
 South West Leaders brings together 20 local authority Leaders from the county and unitary councils including district Leader representation.